SystemXFiles/process-governor/README.md

 - Fine-tune Windows services and processes based on [user-defined rules](#configuration-format) in the `config.json` file.
 - Continuous monitoring of the configuration file for rule application.
-- The ability to add a program to autostart.
+- Ability to add ProcessGovernor to autorun.

 ## Getting Started